 Based on the schematics of your facility, develop clear escapes routes and gathering areas for all interior rooms.
 A separate set of communication procedures may be needed for an internal threat to help ensure your emergency response team functions effectively.

 In all situations take special care to consider the needs of our vulnerable communities.
-UMIP will partner with Strategos this month to provide a free Active Shooter webinar.
-Register today(linked text) for this valuable information.
+UMIP has partnered with Strategos to provide a free Active Shooter webinar.

 After you have completed your emergency response plans, communicate them to your team.
 Conducting walkthroughs and practicing scenarios with your team can improve its response time and allow you to identify additional weaknesses in your plan.
 Relocate any items that obstruct an evacuation route or a marked path to an internal safe room.
 Conduct these drills when new members are added to your team as well as quarterly based on seasonal threats.